astamm/nloptr/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Corrected the bashism of sourcing a script with argument in both `configure` and `configure.win` files.
+* Used [CMake](https://cmake.org) to build `nlopt` from included sources only on macOS and or on Linux if no system build is found.
+* Updated NLopt version to latest i.e. 2.7.1.
-* Added the ability on Linux platforms to re-use an existing external build of NLopt instead of building from the included sources.
+* Put back the ability on Linux platforms to re-use an existing external build of NLopt instead of building from the included sources (contributed by Dirk Eddelbuettel, #88).
+* Added a new way of building on Windows using `rwinlib` (contributed by Jeroen Ooms, #92).

 ## Test environments
 * local macOS R installation, R 4.1.2
+* continuous integration via GH actions:
-* macOS latest release (via [R-CMD-check](https://github.com/r-lib/actions/blob/master/examples/check-standard.yaml) github action)
+  * macOS latest release
-* windows latest release (via [R-CMD-check](https://github.com/r-lib/actions/blob/master/examples/check-standard.yaml) github action)
+  * windows latest release
+  * windows 2022 devel
-* ubuntu 20.04 latest both release and devel (via [R-CMD-check](https://github.com/r-lib/actions/blob/master/examples/check-standard.yaml) github action) using the *building nlopt from source* strategy
+  * ubuntu 20.04 latest release and devel using the *building nlopt from source* strategy
   * ubuntu 20.04 latest release using the *reuse existing build of nlopt* strategy
 * [win-builder](https://win-builder.r-project.org/) (release and devel)
 * [R-hub](https://builder.r-hub.io)
   - Windows Server 2022, R-devel, 64 bit